bksinha4497/Arch-Install/README.md

 ## Install base system
 1. Clone this repo into your arch iso suing `git clone https://github.com/bksinha4497/Arch-Install'
 2. CD into the directory `cd Arch-Install`
-3. Make the scripts executable using `chmod +X base-install.bash chroot-install.bash`
+3. Make the scripts executable using `chmod u+x base-install.bash chroot-install.bash`
-4. Execute the script to start installation using `./base-isntall.bash`
+4. Execute the script to start installation using `./base-install.bash`

 ## Addition Commands